seanmerron/Retirement-Roadmap/README.md

 Post-Tax Roth IRAs should be maxed out yearly choosing the Vanguard funds I mentioned.

 Using this strategy early should set you up pretty well when you can access the funds at 60.
 You could put more into your 401K if you'd like but I want to retire earlier than 60 so I choose to put the extra money in my early retirement accounts.
 I'll have plenty for long term retirement with my current contributions.

 **Early Retirement**

+This may sound crazy but saving at least 50% of your monthly income is an important step towards retiring early and not impossible.
+Keep at it and you'll get there while increasing income and decreasing expenses.
+If you've been in the same job for a while, consider looking for new opportunities while you have a job.
+Yearly raises in your current job are usually very small and may require you to change companies for the large increase you desire.

 Since I invest in all Vanguard funds, I recommend opening your (early retirement) brokerage account with Vanguard and you'll avoid transaction fees for buying and selling their funds.
 It's easy to setup money transfers from your checking account and see your asset allocation % to rebalance as needed.